Karaokifyy/Karaokifyy/Sprint3.md

 ### Issues in Progress
    - Implementation of database queries into our API
-   - Access YouTube search using YouTube's API
+   - Access and utilize YouTube's search using YouTube's API

 ---